Particular/docs.particular.net/nservicebus/transactional-session/index.md

 snippet: sending-transactional-session

-The persistence specific database session is accessible via the `transactionalSession.SynchronizedStorageSession` property.
+The persistence specific database session is accessible via the `transactionalSession.SynchronizedStorageSession` property or via dependency injection.
 See the [persistence specific documentation](/nservicebus/transactional-session/persistences) for more details.

 Once all the operations that are part of the atomic request have been executed, the session should be committed: